-Resource Sector Digest: Topping Dr Evil?
+Resource Sector Digest: Topping Dr. Evil?

 Brought to you by Itinerant and The Investment Doctor.

-In this edition we shall:
+In this edition, we shall:

-- set the scene,
+- Set the scene,

 - highlight actionable ideas,

-- comment on news releases and
+- comment on news releases, and

 - link to relevant articles.